 Here’s to acknowledging that list, looking it straight in the face and getting after it.
 I spend the better parts of September and October demystifying bagels for myself.
 Recipe test after recipe test I found that Peter Reinhart’s proportions and rest were the easiest to work with in my kitchen, and absolutely essential: diastatic malt powder.
 Let’s call that ONE impossibility checked off the list.

 This month, BABKA – and we’re coming in through the sidehatch.
 We’re making a buttery enriched dough, folding in a melted chocolate + chocolate cookie mixture, folding, slicing, and piling into a muffin tin.
-These are good!
+Babka is a traditional Jewish recipe and this recipe is a play on the classic.
 We’re working towards a loaf pan, but these muffins are mighty indeed.

 This recipe comes in three parts:

 • a soft yeasted dough with butter, milk, and eggs.

 • a melted chocolate, melted butter, and chocolate cookie crumble filling

 We’ve made a lot of this yeasted dough together.
 For a step-by-step, holler at these Cream Cheese Cinnamon Rolls.
 Everything goes in a bowl and the magic of eggs and milk and butter makes for a slightly sticky, soft and tender dough.

 Here’s one of my baker tips: when making a filling or topping, I make twice as much as I need and save a batch of filling and topping in the freezer for my future self.
 Then!
 When I decide I’m a genius and need more babka rolls, I only have to have the yeasted dough because the filling and topping are waiting for me in the freezer.
 The recipe below reflect the inflated filling and crumble amounts.